nheyn/async-dispatcher-old/README.md

 **NOTE**
-*This project is no longer supported, see [isomorphic-dispatcher](https://github.com/nheyn/isomorphic-dispatcher) for the similar features*
+*This project is no longer supported, see the new [async-dispatcher](https://github.com/nheyn/async-dispatcher) for the similar features*

 # Async Dispatcher
 *A flux style Dispatcher that uses ES6 Promises*